afeldman-nm/vllm-enc-dec-rfc/rfc.md

 #### 2. Tokenize the data if necessary.

+Both the encoder and the decoder prompts are tokenized, unless token ids are provided directly.

 #### 3. Process the inputs

+Apply special processing to the decoder prompt:
+* If decoder prompt is `None`, replace with default "empty" decoder prompt.
+* Append decoder start token at the beginning of the tokenized decoder prompt, unless it is already present.

 #### 4. Send the processed inputs to ExecutorBase.